CIROH-UA/ciroh-ua_website/docs/products/nextgeninaboxDocker/ngiabprerequisite.md

 ## Step 1: Create Project Directory

-- **Linux/Mac:** Open your terminal and go to your desired folder where you want to checkout repo and ngen-data folder and run the following commands:
+- **Linux/Mac users:** Open your terminal and go to your desired folder where you want to checkout repo and ngen-data folder and run the following commands:
 ```bash
 mkdir -p NextGen/ngen-data
 ```